LocalResearchGroup/llm-foundry/llmfoundry/models/llama/README.md

-# Local LLM Training Script
+# Training Custom Llama Models

 This is a local version of the LLM training script that runs directly on your GPUs without using Modal.
 It's designed to work with the LLM Foundry framework for training and fine-tuning language models.